 Hard money loans are short-term loans typically used by real estate investors.
 Real estate investors often purchase properties at real estate auctions.
 One of the main requirements of real estate auctions is that the buyer must have the cash and be able to complete the transaction at the close of the auction or shortly thereafter.
 With a conventional mortgage loan, this could not happen because these loans can take weeks to complete.

 Hard money loans are the ideal solution because they can be completed very quickly.
-In many cases, all the borrower has to do is fill out a loan application with a hard money lender like Visio Lending.
+In many cases, all the borrower has to do is fill out a loan application with a private lender like Groundfloor.

 When a borrower applies for a conventional mortgage loan, there appears to be countless pages of paperwork that needs to be completed, and then most of it has to be verified.
 This can often take weeks.